DevPlusTN/APK-Gamers-Side-Shooter/README.md

 # ADKGamers-Sideshooter
 A Side Shooter Game build using the Infinity Engine Multi-platform

-This is just a Test of the Infinity Engine Building a Fully Functional Side shooter on Multiple platforms suck as OSX windows Android and other Devices
+This is just a Test of the Infinity Engine Building a Fully Functional Side shooter on Multiple platforms such as OSX windows Android and other Devices

 #### Supported Devices:
 AMAZON (Eclipse IDE)